DR WILLIAM MOONEY

 BACK IN AUSTRALIA

 Initially I worked in Melbourne with Dad.
 Then in 2003 I was invited to join the practice of one of my surgical mentors, Professor Bridger, a head and neck cancer surgeon.
 It was a fortuitous decision because of the cultural diversity in western Sydney, as I learnt a huge skill set.
-I was exposed to patients of both sexes, with a great deal of trauma, sporting violence, reduction rhinoplasty, augmentation rhinoplasty, alar based reduction, and more.
+I was exposed to nose patients of both sexes, with a great deal of trauma, sporting violence, reduction rhinoplasty, augmentation rhinoplasty, alar based reduction, and more.

 Five years later I extended my practice to Bondi Junction.
-I now have 31 years of diverse experience as a practising doctor and 21 years as an ENT Surgeon.
+I now have 33 years of diverse experience as a practising doctor and 22 years as an ENT Surgeon.

 I love my work.
-Rhinoplasty, whether to fix a sporting injury, or the way a person feels about his/her looks, is the most intricate cosmetic procedure as it combines the treatment of both function and form, a delicate balance between medical science and artistry.
+Rhinoplasty, whether to fix a sporting injury, or the way a person feels about their looks, is the most intricate cosmetic procedure as it combines the treatment of both function and form, a delicate balance between medical science and artistry.

 LOOKING AHEAD